The Sustainability Project

 Let’s follow the lead of our awesome indigenous leaders and get ready to make the difference that the Lord has for us!

 For more details visit www.chaplaincyaustralia.com or contact Alphacrucis University College.

 Photos of Pastor Sandra and Willy Dumas hosting the MCU at Ganggalah Church in Tweed Heads (above)

 Australian Indigenous Awareness Project

-From 2017, Alphacrucis College (AC), with the support of Australian Christian Churches (ACC), is undertaking a major project to prepare a series of Australian Indigenous Awareness videos and resources.
+From 2017, Alphacrucis (AC) University College, with the support of Australian Christian Churches (ACC), is undertaking a major project to prepare a series of Australian Indigenous Awareness videos and resources.
 The purpose is to foster understanding of Australian Indigenous societies, so that Christian ministry and community service can be conducted in a culturally appropriate and respectful way.
 This project recognises that there is no single Australian Indigenous culture and emphasises the importance of culturally appropriate behaviour and local community consultation.

 An Australian Indigenous Awareness subject will be offered at both Higher Education and Vocational Educational and Training levels.
 It is taught by Ps David Armstrong with many key guests, including: Will Dumas (ACC Indigenous Initiative National Director), Robyn Green (Indigenous worship artist), Darryl Lingwoodock (ACC Indigenous Initiative QLD) and Dr Tanya Riches.
 It also features video footage from the Late Aunty Margaret.